-The shaking of hands or touching of gloves takes place before beginning the first round and before the beginning of the last round.
-Any further shaking of hands or touching of gloves is not compulsory.
+The shaking of hands takes place before beginning the first round and before the beginning of the last round.
+Any further shaking of hands is not compulsory.

 Protests

 Any protest must be lodged to the ISKA WA by hand or email no later than 7 days after the contest in question.